 If you enjoy playing MTG and want to build a personal collection, you should take cards to keep.
 I take cards for EDH and older formats that are popular with players.
 When I recently came across a bulk box of Zendikar commons, I set aside copies of Expedition Map and Journey to Nowhere for personal use.
 I keep around 15% of my bulk box pulls for playing in various MTG formats.

 7. Know Shipping Costs When Buylisting Bulk to Online Vendors

 Picking bulk can be a profitable and rewarding way to build your MTG card collection.
 I believe setting thresholds and knowing what to pull will improve your efficiency and profitability.
 Keep in mind that your time has a value attached to it.
 Some may find picking bulk to be worth the effort to supplement MTG spending.
 Others may like the experience of finding valuable cards in a box of 3,000 cards.
-I personally enjoy looking through old cards and finding new options for EDH decks.
-Whatever your reason is for looking though bulk, I hope my tips improve your next picking experience.
+I enjoy looking through old cards and finding new options for EDH decks.
+Whatever your reason is for looking through bulk, I hope my tips improve your next picking experience.